rrozema12/MyPL/README.md

     > Relational operators such as ==, <, >, <=, >=, and != are all supported.

 6. **Boolean Connectives**
-    > Connectives such as and, or, and not are all supported
+    > Connectives such as and, or, and not are all supported.

 7. **Input Expressions**
     > Valid user input prompts are readint(msg) and readstr(msg) where msg is of type string.